 Main fields of research

-Research topics are related to important questions of high-temperature fusion plasmas and to fundamental problems of laboratory plasmas.
+Research topics are related to questions of high-temperature fusion plasmas and to fundamental problems of laboratory plasmas.

 Experiments and computer simulations are carried out to study energy and particle transport in fusion plasmas.
 Objective is an improved understanding of transport losses in toroidally confined plasmas which are caused by plasma turbulence.
 Turbulent transport is the key parameter determining the economy of a fusion power plant.